 Al Qahwa Ensemble is Maryem Tollar on vocals, riqq (Arabic tambourine) and qanun (Arabic table harp); Ernie Tollar on wind instruments; Demetri Petsalakis on oud and Naghmeh Fahrahmand on percussion.
+For their fourth recording, “The Sky Is Falling” and summer tour 2023, they will be joined by Waleed Abdulhamid on bass and vocals; and Roula Said on back up vocals, percussion and dance.
 They perform original compositions, as well as popular traditional Arabic repertoire – from Sufi Devotional Love songs from the Arab World to popular folk songs, to classic Egyptian songs made famous by the stars of Egypt (the Hollywood of the Middle East).

 To support Al Qahwa, please donate to their tip jar at:

 Ernie Tollar is an internationally renowned musician and composer who has been contributing to the Toronto Jazz and World Music scene since 1980.
 He has performed in major jazz and folk festivals in Europe, India, Egypt, U.S.A., and across Canada.
 He can be heard with several Toronto groups including Al Qahwa (Traditional Arabic Music and Original compositions); Near East Trio (Indian/Arabic/Jazz); Moneka Arabic Jazz (North African/Arabic/Jazz); and Armenian Jazz led by Levon Ichkhanian.
-Ernie is currently creating an étude book for the ‘world wind’ player.
+Ernie created an étude book for the ‘world woodwind’ player.

 Naghmeh Farahmand has performed in many well known Iranian traditional bands in Iran and festivals around the world in places such as Germany, Switzerland, Japan (Min On Festival), France (La fête de Musique), Italy, Kuwait (Women’s festival), Austria and England.
 She was honoured to perform with Hassan Nahid, Iranian master of the ney and Hengameh Akhavan, a famous singer of traditional music.
 In 2010, Naghmeh moved to Canada and started work in world music, Arabic, Bulgarian, Turkish, Indian and Jazz music.
 She has been teaching in various music institutes for 15 years and has taught master classes and workshops around the world.